-6.3.7 THERMTRIP# Signal
+6.2.5 THERMTRIP# Signal

-Regardless of whether or not TM1 or TM2 is enabled, in the event of a catastrophic cooling failure, the processor will automatically shut down when the silicon has reached an elevated temperature (refer to the THERMTRIP# definition in Table 5-1).
+Regardless of whether or not Intel® Thermal Monitor 1 or Intel® Thermal Monitor 2 is enabled, in the event of a catastrophic cooling failure, the processor will automatically shut down when the silicon has reached an elevated temperature (refer to the THERMTRIP# definition in Table 5-1).
 At this point, the FSB signal THERMTRIP# will go active and stay active as described in Table 5-1.
 THERMTRIP# activation is independent of processor activity and does not generate any bus cycles.
-Intel also recommends the removal of $V{TT}$ .
+Intel also recommends the removal of V{TT} .

-6.4 Platform Environment Control Interface (PECI)
+6.3 Platform Environment Control Interface (PECI)

-6.4.1 Introduction
+6.3.1 Introduction

 PECI offers an interface for thermal monitoring of Intel processor and chipset components.
 It uses a single wire, thus alleviating routing congestion issues.
-Figure 6-8 shows an example of the PECI topology in a system with Quad-Core Intel® Xeon® Processor 5300 Series.
+Figure 6-8 shows an example of the PECI topology in a system with Dual-Core Intel® Xeon® Processor 5200 Series.
 PECI uses CRC checking on the host side to ensure reliable transfers between the host and client devices.
-Also, data transfer speeds across the PECI interface are negotiable within a wide range (2 Kbps to 2 Mbps).
-The PECI interface on Quad-Core Intel® Xeon® Processor 5300 Series is disabled by default and must be enabled through BIOS.
-More information on this can be found in the Conroe and Woodcrest Processor Family BIOS Writer's Guide.
+Also, data transfer speeds across the PECI interface are negotiable within a wide range (2Kbps to 2Mbps).
+The PECI interface on the Dual-Core Intel® Xeon® Processor 5200 Series is disabled by default and must be enabled through BIOS.

 Figure 6-8.
-PECI Topology
+Dual-Core Intel® Xeon® Processor 5200 Series PECI Topology

-6.4.1.1 TCONTROL and TCC Activation on PECI-Based Systems
+6.3.1.1 T{CONTROL} and TCC Activation on PECI-based Systems

-Fan speed control solutions based on PECI utilize a $T{CONTROL}$ value stored in the processor IA32\TEMPERATURE\TARGET MSR.
-This MSR uses the same offset temperature format as PECI, though it contains no sign bit.
+Fan speed control solutions based on PECI utilize a $T{CONTROL}$ value stored in the processor IA32_TEMPERATURE_TARGET MSR.
+The $T{CONTROL}$ MSR uses the same offset temperature format as PECI though it contains no sign bit.
 Thermal management devices should infer the $T{CONTROL}$ value as negative.
-Thermal management algorithms should utilize the relative temperature value delivered over PECI in conjunction with the MSR value to control or optimize fan speeds.
+Thermal management algorithms should utilize the relative temperature value delivered over PECI in conjunction with the $T{CONTROL}$ MSR value to control or optimize fan speeds.
 Figure 6-9 shows a conceptual fan control diagram using PECI temperatures.